 What began as an afternoon program for eight children in a local apartment has grown into a national center serving thousands of people with disabilities from infancy to adulthood from the entire spectrum of Israeli society.

-Over the course of twenty-eight years, Shalva developed transformative programs to fill needs that were previously neglected.
+Over the course of over thirty years, Shalva developed transformative programs to fill needs that were previously neglected.
 The success of these programs has received government and cultural recognition, inspiring grassroots changes in public policy and social inclusion.